CunningDJ/somos-vaccine-checker/README.md

 availability!

 **NOTE**: This is currently set up for emailing a gmail address.
-You'll need to tweak `config.json` to have it send to another email provider.
+You'll need to tweak the `smtpHost` value in `config.json` to have it send to another email provider.

 ## Instructions
 1. Add `auth.json` with this content: